plomdawg/local-tts/README.md

 ## Usage

-The application has three main tabs:
+The application has four main tabs:

-### TTS Demo

-A simple demo that plays a pre-recorded "Hello" message.

 ### Text-to-Speech Synthesis

 - Enter text in the text box
 - Select a voice model from the dropdown
-- Adjust speed and pitch settings
+- Adjust speed and pitch settings (if applicable)
 - Click "Generate Speech" to create audio
 - The generated audio will appear in the output section
-- You can save and load voice presets for quick access to your favorite settings

-### Transcription
+### Voice Cloning from Recording

+- A text prompt is displayed for you to read
-- Record audio using your microphone or upload an audio file
+- Record your voice using the Record button
+- Preview your recording before uploading
-- The text prompt provides a suggested script for voice recording
+- Enter a name for your voice model
-- Click "Transcribe Audio" to convert speech to text
+- Click "Create Voice Model" to save your recording ([name].mp3) and the text ([name].txt)

+### Voice Cloning from MP3

+- Upload an existing MP3 file
+- The system will transcribe the audio using faster-whisper
-- Download the transcript for use in voice cloning
+- Enter a name for your voice model
+- Click "Create Voice Model" to save the MP3 and generated transcript

+### Voice Model Management

+- View all available voice models
+- Rename existing models
+- Edit the text associated with a model
+- Preview voice models by playing their MP3 files

 ## Creating Custom Voices

-To create a custom voice model:

-1. Record a clean voice sample using the Transcription tab
-2. Save both the audio and transcript files
-3. Use the Fish Speech AI voice cloning tools to create a voice model (see [Fish Speech Documentation](https://speech.fish.audio/))
-4. Place the voice model JSON file in the `models` directory
+Custom voices can be created through:

+1. The "Voice Cloning from Recording" tab where you record your voice
+2. The "Voice Cloning from MP3" tab where you upload an existing recording

-5. Refresh the application to see your voice in the dropdown
+Once created, voice models will appear in the dropdown on the Text-to-Speech tab.

 ## API Documentation